sjlow23/pathogd/README.md

    chmod u+x $CONDA_PREFIX/bin/pathogd $CONDA_PREFIX/bin/*.R
    ```

-6. You will also need Prokka and Roary installed on your system and in your $PATH.
+6. You will also need Prokka and Roary installed on your system and in your `PATH`.
 See [Prokka](https://github.com/tseemann/prokka "Prokka") and [Roary](https://github.com/sanger-pathogens/Roary "Roary") for installation instructions.

 <p align="right">(<a href="#installation-top">back to top</a>)</p>